acevedo-s/VNA-Ising-chain/README.md

 To know how this algorithm works in full detail, see https://arxiv.org/pdf/2101.10154.pdf

-All routins used in 'RNN_1D_Ising.ipynb' are in 'VNA.py'.
+All routines used in 'RNN_1D_Ising.ipynb' are in 'VNA.py'.

 Exact and numerical results are compared, finding good agreement.